Khloe Kardashian & Tristan Thompson Step Out For A Date Night In L.A.

 Khloe’s outfit popped as she wore a brightly colored black, yellow, and white printed Versace two-piece ensemble.
 The outfit had a pair of high-waisted pants, with a matching top that tied in the front.
 Underneath, Kardashian wore a black tube top.
 She completed her look with a pair of black high heeled shoes.

-Meanwhile, Tristan went for more casual look during the dinner date.
-The NBA star donned a pair of black pants, with a white t-shirt and black jacket over top.
+Meanwhile, Tristan went for a more casual look during the dinner date.
+The NBA star donned a pair of black pants with a white t-shirt and black jacket.
 He also wore a black baseball cap and matching sneakers, and a chain around his neck.

 Khloe Kardashian and Tristan Thompson showed off some PDA as they entered the establishment, holding hands all the way through the doors, which could be stemming from their romantic vacation earlier in the week.
 Sources tell the outlet that during their time in Mexico, Khloe and Tristan were “affectionate and kissing and hugging all the time.”